 Louisa Diffey joined Education Commission of the States in July 2016 as a policy researcher focusing primarily on early learning.
 Prior to joining Education Commission of the States, Louisa taught middle school Special Education in Colorado Springs as a Teach for America Colorado corps member.
 She has also taught Special Education in Denver Public Schools.
 Additionally, she has worked for a member of the Colorado House of Representatives and completed a fellowship with Leadership for Educational Equity.
 Louisa holds a bachelor’s degree in International Studies from the University of Denver and a master’s degree in Curriculum and Instruction from the University of Colorado Denver.
 Outside of the office, you can find Louisa on the ski slopes or backpacking in the mountains.

-Mary Fulton is a veteran staff member of Education Commission of the States and works with the Postsecondary and Workforce Development team.
-Mary focuses on issues related to governance and accountability, remedial education, and college readiness and completion and also serves as a generalist on higher education topics.
+Mary Fulton is a veteran staff member of Education Commission of the States.
+Mary focuses on issues related to governance and accountability, remedial education, and college readiness and completion, and also serves as a generalist on higher education topics.
 Mary is the author of several policy briefs on postsecondary education and was one of the co-authors of Blueprint for College Readiness and Developmental Strategies for College Readiness and Success.
 In her role as senior project manager, she assists with coordinating the postsecondary and workforce development project work and activities.
 Previously, Mary served as a K-12 generalist in the Information Clearinghouse and was a lead staff member for the organization’s work on No Child Left Behind, arts education and school finance, and was responsible for the e-Clips publication.
 Mary spends most of her spare time with family, in art galleries and museums and engaging in community service.